-As adults grow older, they may reach a point where their health prevents them from properly caring for themselves.
-Under the Mental Hygiene Act, a guardian can be appointed to help an incapacitated adult manage their affairs and ensure their needs are met.
+As adults grow older, they may reach a point when their health prevents them from properly caring for themselves.
+Under state law, a guardian can be appointed to help incapacitated adults manage their affairs and ensure that their needs are met.
 The guardian will be given legal authority to act on the person’s behalf in some matters, and the court oversees this process to make sure it is handled properly to protect the person’s interests.

-A loved one who wishes to assume guardianship must file a petition with the court to schedule a hearing, which specifies whether they are seeking guardianship of the person, of the estate, or both.
+A loved one who wishes to assume Guardianship must file a petition with the court to schedule a hearing, which specifies whether they are seeking Guardianship of the person (that is, their personal and medical decisions), the estate (their assets and financial matters), or both.
 Once a petition has been filed and a hearing is scheduled, the alleged incapacitated person, known as the respondent, has 14 days to respond.
 Typically, the respondent is expected to appear unless it is likely that they will suffer harm if they attend.

-The Brooklyn guardianship lawyers at Korsinsky & Klein, LLP, have the knowledge and experience to help families in all types of guardianship cases.
+Our lawyers have the knowledge and experience to help families in all types of Guardianship cases.
 We understand that every family is different, and we provide tailored solutions to ensure that seniors’ interests are protected.
-With offices conveniently located in Brooklyn, New York, and Lakewood, New Jersey, we provide comprehensive representation in guardianship hearings throughout Manhattan, Long Island, and Westchester, New York.
-Call us today at 212-495-8133 or contact us online for an initial consultation.
+Based in New York City, we have convenient offices in Manhattan, Brooklyn and New Jersey, and we serve clients throughout both states.
+Call us today at 212-257-0199 or contact us online for an initial consultation.